256dpi/lungo/README.md

 While the goal is to implement all MongoDB features in a compatible way, the architectural difference has implications to some features.
 Furthermore, the goal is to build an open and accessible codebase that favors simplicity.
-Please checkout the following sections for details on the implementation.
+Checkout the following sections for details on the implementation.

 ### CRUD, Index Management and Namespace Management